CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 ## Submission

 All done?!
 Don't worry if you can't meet every guideline outlined here; we just want to see what you can do!
-You will have the the opportunity to learn more & hone your skills if you show commitment throughout this challenge.
+You will have the opportunity to learn more & hone your skills if you show commitment throughout this challenge.

 To send us your ReactJS implementation: